 - 2 large sage leaves, chopped

-- Preheat the oven to 425°.
-In a mini food processor, pulse the sage, rosemary and thyme until finely chopped.
-Add the lemon zest and pulse to blend.
+- In a mini food processor, pulse the sage, rosemary and thyme until finely chopped.
+Add the lemon zest and pulse to combine.
 Add the salt and pulse until finely ground.
-Transfer the herb salt to a small bowl.
+Set herb salt aside.

 - In a large bowl, toss the potatoes with the oil and butter and season with pepper.
 Spread the potatoes in a single layer on 2 large rimmed baking sheets and roast for 25 minutes.
-Season the potatoes generously with the herb salt, toss well and continue baking for 5 minutes, or until the potatoes are tender and golden.
-Transfer to a bowl and serve hot or warm.
+Season the potatoes generously with the herb salt making sure all get coating and continue baking for 5 minutes, or until the potatoes are tender and golden.
+Transfer to a bowl and keep warm.

 - While the potatoes are roasting, in a large skillet, heat vegetable oil until very hot.
-Pat chicken dry with a paper towel and season liberally on both sides with salt and pepper.
-Place the breasts skin side down into the hot pan, leaving at least 1” of space between them.
-Do not move them once they are in the pan.
-Reduce heat to medium/low and continue to cook for about 15 minutes without moving the chicken at all.
-Flip the pieces and cook for 10-15 minutes more or until there is no translucent flesh around the edges.
+Use paper towels to dry the chicken and season with salt and pepper.
+Place the breasts skin side down in the hot pan.
+Leave the breasts alone to brown well.
+Reduce heat to medium-low and cook for approximately 15 minutes without flipping or moving the chicken.
+Flip the pieces and cook for an additional 15 minutes, until cooked through.

-- Remove from pan and set aside.
-In the same pan, pour off any excess fat and add shallots and thyme; sauté for 1 minute.
-Increase heat to high and add the white wine.
-Reduce white wine until it is practically gone and only a thick syrup remains in the pan, about 5 minutes.
-Now add the chicken stock and reduce by half.
-Add the lemon juice, lemon zest and salt and pepper if needed.
-Add the butter and stir until incorporated.
-Place the chicken back in the sauce to re-warm briefly, then slice and serve with a good ladle-full of sauce.
+- Remove the chicken from the pan and set aside.
+In the same pan, discard any excess fat.
+Then add shallots and thyme and cook for 1 minute.
+Increase heat to high and pour in white wine.
+Reduce wine until it's almost completely reduced, approximately 5 minutes.
+A thick syrup will remain in the pan.
+Add in the chicken stock and reduce by half.
+Then stir in lemon juice, lemon zest, and salt and pepper to taste.
+Add the butter and stir until combined.
+Place chicken breasts back in the sauce to warm briefly.
+Serve sliced with potatoes and a hearty spoonful of sauce.